 While the City continues to seek expanded sheltering options and move forward with coordinated strategic planning efforts as outlined in Mayor Woodards' proposed ordinance described above, this proposed ordinance's legislative intent is to align with the new Declaration of Emergency so the City can provide a comprehensive response to public health concerns related to camping and storage of personal items on public property.
-The purpose of this ordinance to provide for and promote the health, safety, and welfare of the general public and not to create, either expressly or implicitly, or otherwise establish or designate any particular class or group of persons or individuals who will or should be especially protected or benefited or discriminated against by the terms of this ordinance.
+The purpose of this ordinance is to provide for and promote the health, safety, and welfare of the general public and not to create, either expressly or implicitly, or otherwise establish or designate any particular class or group of persons or individuals who will or should be especially protected or benefited or discriminated against by the terms of this ordinance.
 Additionally, the purpose of this ordinance is to divert calls to the City requesting enforcement of criminal laws to using these calls for service to locate and provide shelter for persons currently experiencing homelessness.
-The Chief of Police will be authorized to adopt rules, regulations, administrative policies, and procedures for implementing and enforcing this ordinance so that it complies with Constitutional requirements to offer alternate shelter and other policy directives of the Tacoma City Council.